Charleston Music Hall

 Kindly note that we offer six private cabanas that are available for reservation for a fee, for hotel guests only.
-Cabanas can host a maximum of six guests and Standard Cabanas can host a maximum of four guests.
+Grand Cabanas can host a maximum of six guests and Standard Cabanas can host a maximum of four guests.

 All cabanas include: